prantlf/denolint/README.md

 * Execute the command-line tool `denolint` without loading the Node.js VM ([648])
 * Offer both synchronous and asynchronous methods ([650])
 * Allow specifying directories, files and patterns as input for checking
+* Print warning messages in pretty or compact formats
+* Explain a rule or list all supported rules on the console

 ## Synopsis